Dilatometry

 Push rod dilatometer vs. optical dilatometer

 In push-rod dilatometry, the sample is in contact with a rod, which in turn connects to a strain gauge.
-As the sample is heated and expands, it will apply a force to the rod which is recorded by the gauge, therefore providing data on the physical changes of the sample.
-This method is straightforward and works well for hard solids like metals and ceramics.
+As the sample is heated, it expands and applies a force to the rod from which the strain is recorded.
+This method is highly accurate when analyzing hard solids like metals and ceramics, and can measure CTLE values down to 10 nm/m*°C. Softer materials such as plastics can be measured by this method if their CTLE is greater than 1 µm/m*°C.

-Optical dilatometry uses a non-contact detection method, in which a digital camera captures the microscopic changes in sample dimensions as it is heated.
+Optical dilatometry uses a non-contact detection method in which a digital camera captures the microscopic changes in sample dimensions as it is heated.
 This method is advantageous as it can be used on softer, more ductile materials like polymers, as well as fragile crystals, thin films, and organic matter.
+It is accurate for materials with a CTLE greater than 1 µm/m*°C. Optical dilatometry can also be applied to the study of molten materials on a given substrate using the Sessile drop technique.
+These experiments allow for the determination of interfacial properties, such as contact angle or surface tension at extremely high temperatures.

 Need thermal analysis services?

-Measurlabs offers coefficient of thermal expansion (CTE) measurements and additional thermal analyses using dilatometry as well as several other techniques.
-Available methods include thermomechanical analysis (TMA), differential scanning calorimetry (DSC), and thermogravimetric analysis.
+Measurlabs offers coefficient of thermal expansion measurements and additional thermal analyses using dilatometry and several additional techniques.
+Available methods include thermomechanical analysis (TMA), differential scanning calorimetry (DSC), and thermogravimetric analysis, among others.
+Do not hesitate to contact our experts through the form below to discuss the most suitable testing options for your samples.

 Suitable sample matrices